Equity Research vs Credit Research

 Credit Research

-However, a credit researcher’s job does not work in accordance with the market; hence he need not report working that early in the morning.
+However, a credit researcher's job does not work following the market; hence he need not report working that early in the morning.
 Yet his job is not that easy as he needs to research the data and financial status of companies or issuers of bonds.
 His research work does require a lot of time.
 Even a credit researcher spends more than 40 hours a week at his workplace.

 What to Choose?